jacebenson/cedar/docs/versioned_docs/version-2.0/uploads.md

 ## Storage

 Great, now you can receive Files from GraphQL - but how do you go about saving them to disk, while also tracking them in your database?
-Well, Redwood has the answers for you!
+Well, Cedar has the answers for you!
 Keep going to find out how!

 ### 1. Configuring the Prisma schema